top of page

 Requirements:

-- prior research experience (preferably with publication)
+- prior research experience (preferably with a publication)

-- an overall GPA of above 3.3/4.0 (or > 83/100 or top 15% in your class)
+- an overall GPA of above 3.4/4.0 (or >85/100 or top 10% in your class)

 The University of Sydney is ranked in the top 20 universities in the world.

-Research scholarships are awarded on a competitive basis, with exempted Tuition and $40k/yr stipend (tax free).
+Research scholarships are awarded on a competitive basis, with exempted Tuition and >$40k/yr stipend (tax free).
 Conference presentations and collaborative opportunities with top institutes are possible, depending on project and research performance.

 How to apply: